WalkerMao/walkermao.github.io/_posts/2020-02-28-intro-to-ml-part2.md

 Computing the inverse of the Hessian matrix is very expensive, so we can try Quasi-Newton methods.

-### 7.3 Proximal Gradient Descent
+### 8.3 Proximal Gradient Descent

 If the objective function is not differentiable everywhere (e.g. L1 norm), we can use the proximal gradient descent.

 ---

+**References**:

-Reference: James, Gareth, et al. "Statistical Learning." *An introduction to statistical learning*.
+James, Gareth, et al. "Statistical Learning." *An introduction to statistical learning*.
 Vol. 112.
 New York: springer, 2013.

+Friedman, Jerome, Trevor Hastie, and Robert Tibshirani. *The elements of statistical learning*.
+Vol. 1.
+No. 10.
+New York: Springer series in statistics, 2001.